Blendify/blender-manual/trunk/blender_docs/manual/editors/text_editor.rst

    Text header.

-From left to right there are the standard *Window type* selection button and the window menus.
+From left to right there are the standard *Editor type* selection button and the editors menus.
 Then there is the Text ID Block browse button followed by the New button for creating new Text files.
 Once you click it, you will find that the header has changed.. for good!